 The Unit produces its own hay to be used for herd maintenance and for research purposes.
-Studies conducted at the station include effects of growth promoting implants on calf performance, effects of supplement on utilization of baleage by beef cattle, effects of fertilization or supplementation on animal performance, and effects of de-worming strategies on cattle performance.
-Ongoing research includes examining the frequency of supplementation on performance of beef cattle grazing summer pastures, the effects of different metaphalactic strategies on health and performance of high risk calves, the effects of stocking rate management on performance of cattle grazing cool season pastures, and alternative marketing strategies for fed cattle.
+Studies conducted at the station include effects of growth promoting implants on calf performance and on-farm finishing strategies.
+Ongoing research includes examining the frequency of supplementation on performance of beef cattle grazing summer pastures, the effects of different metaphylactic strategies on health and performance of high-risk calves, the effects of stocking rate management on performance of cattle grazing cool season pastures, and alternative marketing strategies for fed cattle.

 Poplarville, MS 39470

 Staff includes: Ms. Lakan Guelker, Mr. Melvin Gipson, and Mr. Bryce Jones